CloudLabs-Samples/EduLabs/Cyber-Security/Ethical-hacking/Readme.md

    > **Note:** The Below command need to be entered manually in Terminal.

-   more /etc/apt/sources.list
+   **more /etc/apt/sources.list**

    ![](images/kali-sourceslist.png)

+6. GPG (GNU Privacy Guard) keys are used to digitally sign packages in a Linux distribution's package repository, updating GPG keys is a security best practice that helps ensure the authenticity and integrity of the software packages you download and install on your system.

+  Run the below command to update the GPG keys

+  **sudo apt-key adv --refresh-keys --keyserver keyserver.ubuntu.com**

-6. Next, run the below command to update the list of available packages.
+7. Next, run the below command to update the list of available packages.

    > **Note:** The Below command need to be entered manually in terminal.

-   apt-get update
+   **apt-get update**

    ![](images/kali-updatecmd.png)

-7. Run the below command to install new version of the packages, if prompted with **Do you want to continue (Y/N), type Y**.
+8. Run the below command to install new version of the packages, if prompted with **Do you want to continue (Y/N), type Y**.
 Note that this may take some time to complete.

    > **Note:** The Below command need to be entered manually in terminal.

-   apt-get upgrade
+   **apt-get upgrade**

-8. Now the system is updated with latest packages or updates from the repository.
+9. Now the system is updated with latest packages or updates from the repository.

 ## Task 2 : Essential Kali tools